 Jody Gifford (Softball, 1996-99) – Gifford ranks as the softball program's only two-time All-American (1997 & 1999).
 In addition, she was also a three-time (1997-99) All-Region First-Team selection.
 Gifford was named to the NCAA Division III Great Lakes Region All-Tournament Team in both 1998 and 1999.
 She also received All-GLIAC laurels four years (1996-99) and was a three-time (1997-99) first-team pick.
 Currently, she's one of four FSU players to record at least 200 career hits (277 total).
 She also posted school career records for batting avg. (.373), base hits (277), RBIs (193), games played (243), triples (19) and home runs (31) during her memorable career.
 Gifford set single-season records at FSU for base hits (81-1998), RBI's (67-1998), home runs (10-1998), total bases (138-1998), slugging pct. (.697-1998) and most runs scored (61-1998).
 The standout played a key role in Ferris State's school record third-place showing at the 1998 NCAA Championships Tournament and also led FSU to an NCAA Championships appearance in 1999 to go with two NCAA Great Lakes Regional titles under head coach Keri Becker.
 Gifford earned third team All-America honors from the National Fastpitch Coaches Association (NFCA) in 1997 along with second-team laurels in her senior campaign in 1999.
 Twice she was also named to the GLIAC All-Academic Team.
 The Bay City native helped the Bulldogs win 40 games or more in each of her final three seasons in a Bulldog uniform, including a school-record 46 wins as a senior.
 FSU was twice the GLIAC runner-up in her career and twice reached the NCAA Tournament.

 Kathy O'Connor (Women's Volleyball & Basketball, 1990-93) - A 1993 Second-Team All-America selection and a two-time All-GLIAC pick (1993 first team), O'Connor was one of Ferris State's top volleyball standouts in the early 1990's.
 The two-time (1992 & 1993) All-Region honoree was also FSU's 1993 Most Valuable Player Award recipient.
 Presently, she ranks second on the school's career leaders list in kills (1,707), third in total blocks (487) and block assists (397), tied for fourth in block solos (90), fifth in service aces (171) and digs (1,368), and 11th in attack percentage (.261).
 She's one of eight players in the program's 1,000 club (kills/digs) with 1,707 career kills and 1,368 career digs as a collegiate student-athlete.
 The Bulldogs won 104 total matches over her four seasons in a FSU uniform, including 36 during her freshman campaign.
 FSU also made a pair of NCAA Tournament appearances and won the GLIAC in 1990 along with back-to-back league runner-up finishes the following two seasons under head coach Jill Hirschinger.
 FSU twice reached the NCAA Regional Final during her memorable playing career.
 She compiled a team-leading 602 kills during her senior campaign and also led FSU in attack percentage each of her final two years, hitting nearly .300 as a senior.
-The front row standout also led the Bulldogs in blocks twice during her FSU career.
+The front row standout also led the Bulldogs in blocks twice during her FSU career and earned the 1993-94 Bulldog Of The Year honor as the school's top female student-athlete.
 She's one of only five players in Bulldog history to twice claim All-America honors.
 O'Connor also competed in women's basketball and totaled 148 points and 176 rebounds for the Bulldogs during the 1993-94 season.

 Chris Pulliams (Football, 1993-96) – One of the top football performers and running backs in school history, Pulliams currently ranks sixth on the school's all-time career rushing chart with 2,743 yards and 35 TD's in his career.
 He is also among the top 20 performers in total offense and all-purpose yardage.
 He claimed All-America honors in 1995 and was a two-time All-GLIAC tailback.
 He received the 1996 GLIAC McAvoy Leadership Award.
 Pulliams ran for a career-high 1,729 yards and 23 scores during the 1995 season, which ranks as the most yards in a single-campaign by a FSU tailback in school history.
 His performance helped the Bulldogs post a 12-1 overall record en route to the school's first NCAA Division II National Semifinal appearance.
 His 25 total touchdowns during the '95 season also represents a school all-time best.
 For his performance during the 1995 season, Pulliams attained first-team All-America honors from C.M.
 Frank and was a second-team Football Gazette choice along with a third-team Associated Press honoree.
 He also claimed all-conference and all-region honors during the memorable campaign.
 Pulliams was a First Team MIFC All-Academic choice in 1996 with a 3.29 GPA in Business Education.